DeepakZunzunkar/spring-boot-rest-data-jpa-demo2/README.md

 >#### About
-This basic Spring Boot Rest POC with Spring-Data JPA implementaion. use dependency as below
+This is basic Spring Boot Rest POC with Spring-Data JPA implementaion. use dependency as below
 - spring-boot-starter-data-jpa -2.7.13
 - spring-boot-starter-web -2.7.13
 - spring-boot-devtools -2.7.13